ezsystems/commerce-documentation/docs/guide/navigation/navigation_configuration.md

 ## Change navigation sorting

-Use `navigation_sort_order` to set the order or sorting by priority, ascending or descending:
+Use `navigation_sort_order` to set the order or sorting by priority to ascending or descending:

 ``` yaml
 siso_core.default.navigation_sort_order: 'asc'